Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/90408b9d-e564-4c02-897f-2df576b73917)
-*Figure 137: Image of a dark closed and indoors walkway section with glass windows at the sides that can't be opened due to chains in The Sea of Reminiscence.
+*Figure 137: Image of a dark, closed and indoor walkway section with glass windows at the sides that can't be opened due to chains in The Sea of Reminiscence.
 Image Taken By: Steven Grevera*

-The gimmick of the corridor involves the spawning of a special Apparition, that entity being “The Trauma”, which is without a doubt the hardest Apparition in the game to deal with.
-It will announce itself loudly with a unique shrieking wail sound, yet it doesn’t matter as the panic will quickly set in as you realize, you cannot hide from this Apparition.
+The gimmick of the corridor involves the spawning of a special Apparition, that entity being “The Trauma,” which is without a doubt the hardest Apparition in the game to deal with.
+It will announce itself loudly with a unique shrieking wail sound, yet it doesn’t matter as the panic will quickly set in as you realize you cannot hide from this Apparition.
 Wherever you go, however far you try and escape, it will know where you are and will pursue you with unlimited stamina, compared to your limited amounts.
 The only way to deal with the trauma is to stun it via the ‘26 Revolver Pistol or sacrifice a candle of life (life point) to cremate it, which will permanently remove it from the level for that single one.

 ![image](https://github.com/user-attachments/assets/4fa060ea-2216-4424-b28f-2b0b9b6ed069)
 *Figure 138: Image of The Trauma's spawn warning in The Sea of Reminiscence.
 Image Taken By: Steven Grevera*